Rufous owl: Distribution and habitat

 The rufous owl has a wide geographic range.
-It is native to the Aru Islands, New Guinea and northern Australia, where it is found in Arnhem Land, the northern Kimberleys, the eastern Cape York Peninsula, and the Mackay District of eastern Queensland.
+It is native to the Aru Islands, New Guinea and northern Australia, where it is found in Arnhem Land, the northern Kimberleys, the eastern Cape York Peninsula, and the Mackay Region of eastern Queensland.
 It is the only exclusively tropical owl in Australia.
 The global population size of Ninox rufa has yet to be determined, but the species is considered uncommon to rare.

 The owl inhabits terrestrial ecosystems.
 It is mainly found in rainforests and the margins of rainforests.
 Additional habitats may include other forests, moist savannas, and inland wetlands.

 Behaviour

 Rufous owls are characterised by having rather shy and elusive natures but are known to become aggressive if threatened.
 They are almost exclusively nocturnal birds and will remain in their nest or roost during the day.
 They are generally not very vocal, except during the breeding season.
 During this time, males and females will communicate to one another using calls of various pitches.
 The voice of the female is of a higher pitch than the male's.